 For more information about the campaign read the Choosing Wisely One-Pager.

-Resources are available from Specialty Societies and Consumer Reports.
+Click here for Patient-Friendly Resources from Specialty Societies and Consumer Reports.

 What is the Choosing Wisely campaign?
 This six-video series explains that it's a way for physicians and patients to talk about how to avoid wasteful medical care.

 unnecessary tests and procedures.
 They don't provide a benefit and may even

 cause harm.
 Here are questions to ask your doctor, to avoid unneeded care.